-people are afraid they will be harassed by the police, or seen by their neighbors as informers.
+BECAUSE: people are afraid they will be harassed by the police, or seen by their neighbors as informers.

-people don't have any confidence that the police will be able to do anything!
+BECAUSE: people don't have any confidence that the police will be able to do anything!

 While there may be some truth in these concerns, THE FACT IS, ten times more arrests come from neighbors reporting suspicious circumstances to the police than from routine police patrols!
-So, your neighborhood you have a right to expect the police to respond seriously to prompt, complete, and accurate information.
+So, your neighborhood involvement is important.